aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odso/tablename/_index.md

 ---
 title: Odso.TableName
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the particular set of data that a source shall be connected to within an external data source.
-The default value is an empty string.
+The default value is an empty string in C#
 type: docs
 weight: 80
 url: /net/aspose.words.settings/odso/tablename/